 Franklin Pierce Controversy

-Almost immediately Pierce was criticized as anti-Catholic.
+Almost immediately, critics accused Pierce of anti-Catholic bias.
 He had been chair of the 1850 constitutional convention.
-His supporters produced and published a "speech" Pierce had given in support of removing the Catholic Test from the constitution.
+His supporters produced and published a “speech” Pierce had given in support of removing the Catholic Test from the constitution.
 His opponents, meanwhile, scoured the record and found no such speech.
 The speech had been fabricated, they concluded, to con Catholic voters.
 However, they could also find no record of Pierce supporting the Catholic Test.
 He had stood silent on the issue, they charged.

 As was typical of Pierce, he did his best to straddle the issue of religious freedom, seeking to avoid conflict.
 His stance on religious freedom did not prevent him from winning the presidency, but did create a blot on his character.
 After one term in office, voters replaced him with fellow Democrat Buchanan.